aggresss/spec/IETF/draft-ietf-rmcat-gcc-02_en-US.md

 The sender will map the received {sequence number, arrival time} pairs to the send-time of each packet covered by the feedback report, and feed those timestamps to the delay-based controller.
 It will also compute a loss ratio based on the sequence numbers in the feedback message.

 The second version can be realized by having a delay-based controller at the receive-side, monitoring and processing the arrival time and size of incoming packets.
 The sender SHOULD use the abs-send-time RTP header extension [abs-send-time] to enable the receiver to compute the inter-group delay variation.
-The output from the delay- based controller will be a bitrate, which will be sent back to the sender using the REMB feedback message [I-D.alvestrand-rmcat-remb].
+The output from the delay-based controller will be a bitrate, which will be sent back to the sender using the REMB feedback message [I-D.alvestrand-rmcat-remb].
 The packet loss ratio is sent back via RTCP receiver reports.
 At the sender the bitrate in the REMB message and the fraction of packets lost are fed into the loss-based controller, which outputs a final target bitrate.
 It is RECOMMENDED to send the REMB message as soon as congestion is detected, and otherwise at least once every second.

 ## 4. Sending Engine